How to Choose a Mediator

 Style of Mediation.
 Mediation style is an important consideration and should not be overlooked when selecting your mediator.
 Ask your prospective mediator what style (or styles) of mediation he or she practices.

 Other Considerations.
-Other considerations in choosing a mediator may include the reputation of the mediator, whether the mediator is male or female, whether the mediator is a lawyer, how much they charge, their availability, etc.
+Other considerations in choosing a mediator may include the reputation of the mediator, whether the mediator has a legal background or a mental health background, how much they charge, their availability, etc.

 There is no single “right” factor when choosing a mediator.
-Someone with lots of expertise who seems like a great fit might have little experience, and that should not necessarily disqualify that mediator.
+Someone with lots of expertise in an area who seems like a great fit might have little experience mediating, and that should not necessarily disqualify that mediator.
 You should call a couple different mediators and spend a few minutes talking to each of them.
-If you like what you hear, schedule a consultation so you can get a better sense of who you would like to hire
+If you like what you hear, schedule a consultation so you can get a better sense of who you would like to hire.